Temegw21/celestial-bodies-database/README.md

-This is database named "universe" it has tables that represents its systmes like galaxy, stars,etc. It also contains table of its discoverers.
+This is a database named "universe" and it has tables that represent its systmes like galaxy, stars,etc. It also contains table of its discoverers.